Follow us on:

 (for example the Light Company of the 4th Regiment of Foot were issued it).

-The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks (our new process of cyanide hardening has made this even more durable).
-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks (our new process of industrial hardening has made this even more durable).
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

-As with all our other flintlocks, the vent is not drilled so we can ship easily to your door throughout North America and to Europe.
+As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.

 *What our Customers said*